jenkinsci/jenkins.rb/README.md

 Hudson
 ======

 Hudson is a sweet CI server.
-Hudson.rb makes it super simple to run ruby builds by bundling all the ruby-centric plugins (ruby, rake, git, github) and wrapping them in a super simple executeable.
+Hudson.rb makes it easy to run ruby builds by bundling all the ruby-centric plugins (ruby, rake, git, github) and wrapping them in a super simple executeable.